-I’m not writing a full summary here because most people will have seen it at least twice by now and those who haven’t, probably haven’t seen it at all and I don’t want it to detract from the rather lengthy analysis to follow:
+I’m not writing a full analysis here because most people will have seen it at least twice by now and those who haven’t, probably haven’t seen it at all and I don’t want it to detract from the rather lengthy analysis to follow:

 This was big and for a lot of reasons needed to be a standalone story.
 Yet there was enough here to encourage new fans as well as delight the long-term fans.
 So many references to the past, to the present and to potential future story lines.
 The fiftieth anniversary episode could only have dealt with the biggest storyline since the renewal (The Time War) and yet it does so by not sticking The Doctor into the heart of the war.

 The Zygons were a welcome return for those who have been watching very long-term and for those familiar with Tennant’s final few episodes will have delighted in seeing Elizabeth I on screen.
 We were promised Daleks but these were surprisingly absent, existing in only a handful of clips in flashback form and of course that Dalek that they accidentally bring out of the 3D painting with them.